 Vivienne & Ted celebrated the passing of Rembrandt – 350 years ago – by creating their ChocoJazz show in the style of Rembrandt at Museum the Lakenhal Leiden in the Netherlands.
 Rembrandt’s time period, The Dutch Golden Age, will be presented in sound, visuals, and flavors.
 Sounds, instrument, and ingredients from that time period will be used, but also the pigments of Rembrandt will be used to create a contemporary interpretation of Rembrandt masterpieces.
 And afterward, everybody gets to eat this old-meets-new artwork…

 For the NHK Japan show “Catch!
-The World’s Top News” we were filmed while going to the galleries, enjoying some art, at the Market in the Bronx, picking up some microgreens from Koppert Cress, in our home on our big blue couch and yes, during our show at Der Pioneer in Brooklyn.
+The World’s Top News” we were filmed while going to the galleries, enjoying some art, at the Market, picking up some microgreens from Koppert Cress, in our home on our big blue couch and yes, during our show.
 The result was a 6-minute feature that has been aired on January 15th and viewed by 13 million viewers on Japanese television.

 A night to indulge in: The twenty-course dessert menu stands out from every other dessert experience you have ever tasted.
 A showcase of conceptual bites that combine classic desserts, haute cuisine dessert techniques, and desserts that are made with techniques from a savory kitchen.
 Inspired by John Coltrane, the menu feels overwhelming as much as it has a natural flow…In ten staggering ‘movements’ The courses will pass by, rather an opera than a restaurant.